-Strategy 3D: Encourage rural businesses while limiting impacts on existing uses.
+Strategy 4D: Encourage rural businesses while limiting impacts on existing uses.

-- D.1: Allow for a variety of small-scale businesses in rural areas. - D.2: Consider supplemental standards for certain types of businesses including event venues and bed and breakfasts. - D.3: Consider a conditional zoning district and approval process for rural light industrial and flex space. - See Economic Development Element for additional strategies.
+D.1: Allow for a variety of small-scale businesses in rural areas.

+- D.2: Consider supplemental standards for certain types of businesses including event venues and bed and breakfasts. - D.3: Consider a conditional zoning district and approval process for rural light industrial and flex space. - See Economic Development Element for additional strategies.

-Goal 4: Provide for limited areas of mixed-use and walkable villages in key locations.
+Goal 5: Provide for limited areas of mixed-use and walkable villages in key locations.

-Strategy 4A: Develop and adopt zoning mechanisms that allow and potentially incentivize mixed-use development.
+Strategy 5A: Develop and adopt zoning mechanisms that allow and potentially incentivize mixed-use development.

 - A.1: Create an overlay in the zoning code that allows for village districts in the vicinity of Villages shown on the Future Land Use Map. - The overlay could have defined standards for uses and dimensional criteria specific to village style development or could be an optional form-based district that allows for design flexibility in exchange for site and building design standards.

-- A.2: Encourage traditional village design techniques to create walkable centers with shopping, services, a mix of housing and shared greenspace. - See the Village Districts callout on page 50 for more information. - A.3: Participate in and encourage future planning efforts related village district locations including small area plans and infrastructure studies.
+Alternatively a conditional zoning process could be established specifically to implement County goals. - A.2: Encourage traditional village design techniques to create walkable centers with shopping, services, a mix of housing and shared greenspace. - See the Village Districts callout on page 50 for more information. - A.3: Participate in and encourage future planning efforts related village district locations including small area plans and infrastructure studies.

-Strategy 4B: Support the creation of a village district in or near Buies Creek.
+Strategy 5B: Support the creation of a village district in or near Buies Creek.

-- B.1: Support efforts by Campbell University and the private sector to define and brand the Village of Buies Creek. - Support public investment, infill and adjacent development that compliments the university, adds commercial opportunities and addresses the need for a mix of housing in this part of the county.
+B.1: Support efforts by Campbell University and the private sector to define and brand the Village of Buies Creek.

-- B.2: Support streetscape upgrades along US 421 in the Village of Buies Creek. - B.3: Maintain and update the Highway Corridor Overlay (HCO) District to reinforce a sense of place near Campbell University. - See the County Village District Guide in the Appendix for more information and detailed recommendations for village districts.
+- Support public investment, infill and adjacent development that compliments the university, adds commercial opportunities and addresses the need for a mix of housing in this part of the county. - B.2: Support streetscape upgrades along US 421 in the Village of Buies Creek. - B.3: Maintain and update the Highway Corridor Overlay (HCO) District to reinforce a sense of place near Campbell University. - See the County Village District Guide in the Appendix for more information and detailed recommendations for village districts.

-Strategy 4C: Support 1-2 Village districts in the southwest.
+Strategy 5C: Support 1-2 Village districts in the southwest.